-The major project this year has been continued work with the Recreation Committee on the Shelburne Trail system.
-Committee members and volunteers worked to clear brush, refresh blazes, remove invasive species, maintain trails, install bridging, and install trail signs and interpretive panels on trails on Massaemett Mountain, Wilcox Hollow, and the Wooded Loop.
+Another major project this year has been continued work with the Recreation Committee on the Shelburne Trail system.
+Committee members and volunteers worked to clear brush and fallen trees, refresh blazes, remove invasive species, and maintain trails on Massaemett Mountain, Wilcox Hollow, Franklin Land Trust Conservation Area, and the Wooded Loop.
+The Open Space Committee partnered with the Arms Library and the Deerfield River Watershed Association to host four guided interpretive hikes within Shelburne attended by more than 30 citizens.